schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/serialize.md

 When you use Java serialization (`--output-format=ser`) to serialize database metadata to a file, you can load a serialized metadata using the [`offline`](offline.html) server type.
-Please make sure that you use the same version of SchemaCrawler to serialize snapshots as you use when you load those offline snapshots.
+Please make sure that you use the same version of SchemaCrawler to create serialized snapshots and to load those offline snapshots.